iamtrask/iamtrask.github.io/_posts/2015-07-24-python-network-part2.markdown

 <img class="img-responsive" width="100%" src="{{ site.baseurl }}/img/sgd_local_min.png" alt="">

 <p>
-This is by far the most difficult problem with stochastic gradient descent.
+This is by far the most difficult problem with gradient descent.
 There are a myriad of options to try to overcome this.
 Generally speaking, they all involve an element of random searching to try lots of different parts of the bucket.
 </p>

 <h3>Solution 2: Multiple Random Starting States</h3>